 Is your high school student eager to get a taste of life as a university student?
 U of T Engineering offers a number of year-round opportunities for students in Grades 9 through 12, including:

 - DEEP Summer Academy brings together high school students from across the world to explore advanced topics in engineering including robotics, nanotechnology, product design and biomedical engineering at U of T Engineering.
-DEEP takes place in July each year with an optional on-campus residence experience.

 Tours and Applicant Events